AsPrisc/Priscilla/Research.md

 This is not enough - The eyes are the window of the cognition, as well.

 Eyes and cognition are the skeleton of my Doctorate (PhD) Studies.
 My name: Astrid Priscilla Martinez-Cedillo.
-I am a second-year PhD student at the Vision Lab Essex based at the Department of Psychology in the University of Essex, UK.
+I am a third year PhD student at the Vision Lab in Essex based at the Department of Psychology in the University of Essex, UK.
 I am under the supervision of Tom Foulsham and Kevin Dent.

 Hobbies: Playing around with some data and trying to make my codes run. :)  I love to dance, cycle, walk, read and dance again.
 As of March 2019, I started in the yoga world :) - I am quite excited, and relaxed.